solid-process/solid-result/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install bcdd-result

+And require it in your code:

+    require 'bcdd/result'

 <p align="right"><a href="#-bcddresult">⬆️ &nbsp;back to top</a></p>